entando/entando-docs/vuepress/docs/next/tutorials/devops/entando-operator.md

 This tutorial demonstrates how to provide a ```ConfigMap``` for the Entando Operator to customize its behavior.

 ## Prerequisites
 The Entando Operator makes use of an optional ```ConfigMap``` named ```entando-operator-config```.
 It must be present in the same namespace.
-In a quickstart environment you can check for its presence with this command:
+In a quickstart environment, you can check for its presence with this command:
 ```sh
 kubectl get configmap -n entando
 ```